By Kaye A. Thomas

 The earned income requirement

 The major impediment to IRAs for children, especially young children, is the earned income requirement.
 An unmarried person must have earned income of his or her own to contribute to a Roth IRA.
 The income has to be compensation income, not investment income.
-And it has to be taxable compensation income.
+And with narrow exceptions it has to be taxable compensation income.
 For example, income covered by the foreign earned income exclusion doesn’t qualify.

 That doesn’t mean your child has to actually pay tax on the income.
 If the total amount of income is small enough so your child doesn’t have to pay tax, that’s okay.
 But your child has to have the kind of income that would call for a tax payment if the amount were large enough.

 Example: Your child earns $2,350 bagging groceries after school and during the summer.
-No tax is due on this amount — the only reason to file an income tax return is to get a refund of any withholding.
+No tax is due on this amount: the only reason to file an income tax return is to get a refund of any withholding.
 But your child can contribute to an IRA because the earnings are taxable compensation income.

 Income from a parent’s business